clusterlib/clusterlib/doc/user_guide.rst

     echo '#!/bin/bash
     srun hostname' | sbatch --job-name=job-name --time=10:00 --mem=1000 --quiet

-In the case your task required multiple line, you can separate each command by making a line break in the job command::
+In the case your task required multiple lines, you can separate each command by making a line break in the job command::

     >>> script = submit("srun hostname\nsleep 60", job_name="job-name",